A Unified Perspective on the Dynamics of Deep Transformers: Well-Posedness for a Compactly Supported Initial Condition

 \subsection{Masked Self-Attention}

-The case of masked self-attention is special: indeed, finding an estimate of the form
+The case of masked self-attention is special: indeed, with the framework introduced in Section \ref{subsec:masked}, no upper bound of the form

-with the framework introduced in Section \ref{subsec:masked}, appears to be a hard problem even when the supports of $\mu$ and $\nu$ are constrained in a compact set and have the same time marginal (defined in Equation (\ref{eq:time_marginal})).
-Note that when the supports of $\mu$ and $\nu$ are not restricted to a compact set, we prove that no such estimate can hold (see Appendix \ref{appsubsec:masked}).
-A key remark to circumvent this issue is to notice that if $\bar \mu(t)$ is the solution of Equation (\ref{eq:continuity_equation_part_1}) initialized at $\bar\mu_0\in \mathcal{P}_c([0,1]\times \R^d)$, then the time marginal of $\bar \mu(t)$ is constant over time.
-For any probability distribution $\theta\in \mathcal{P}([0, 1])$, let us denote $\pcal^\theta_c([0,1]\times \R^d)$ the set of compactly supported probability measures whose time marginal is equal to $\theta$.
+can hold (see Appendix \ref{appsubsec:masked}), even when the supports of $\mu$ and $\nu$ are constrained in a compact set and have the same position marginal (defined in Equation (\ref{eq:time_marginal})).
+A key remark to circumvent this issue is to notice that if $\bar \mu(t)$ is the solution of Equation (\ref{eq:continuity_equation_part_1}) initialized at $\bar\mu_0\in \mathcal{P}_c([0,1]\times \R^d)$, then the position marginal of $\bar \mu(t)$ is constant over time.
+For any probability distribution $\theta\in \mathcal{P}([0, 1])$, let us denote $\pcal^\theta_c([0,1]\times \R^d)$ the set of compactly supported probability measures whose position marginal is equal to $\theta$.
 The idea is to equip this space with an alternative to the Wasserstein distance, the conditional Wasserstein distance.